NORDUGRID-MEMO-3

 openssl rsa -in userkey.pem -des3

-Print all the information from the public certificate file usercert.pem:
+Print the public certificate file usercert.pem in a text form:

 Print out subject (DN), issuer and validity period of a certificate (e.g., a host or a user certificate or a CA key):